Attendorn: Atta Cave

 The best known sightseeing place in Attendorn is the Atta Cave (Atta-Höhle), a cave exposed during limestone mining in 1907 and one of Germany's biggest interconnected cave systems.
 Its genesis lies mainly in the limestone deposits in the Attendorn-Elsper Double Basin.

 Bigge reservoir

 In the south of the municipal area is the dam that holds the Biggetalsperre, or Bigge Reservoir.
 Together with the Listertalsperre and the Ahauser Stausee – two other reservoirs – it forms a large recreation area for the town and its environs.

 Economy and infrastructure

 Attendorn's economy is based on midsize enterprises of the metal industry, which specialize for the most part in manufacturing armatures, pipes and other metal parts.
-Among them are Mubea, Viega, Aquatherm, GEDIA, Isphording and BeulCo.
+Among them are Mubea, Viega, Aquatherm, GEDIA, and BeulCo.

 Transport

 Near Attendorn lies the Attendorn-Finnentrop airfield.
-Moreover, the town lies on the Biggetalbahn (railway) which has several halts and stations in the municipal area.
+Moreover, the town lies on the Biggesee-Expeess, RB92 (Finnentrop-Freudenberg railway) of Hessische Landesbahn, section DreiLänderBahn which has several stops and stations in the municipal area.

+Altendorn is located in the area of the fare association Westfalen-Tarif.